nudelx/node-gql-schema-composer/README.md

  "start": "nodemon --watch **/*.gql index.js"
 ```

-and now your nodemon will also sensitive to the changes in your gql files:
+and now your nodemon will be also sensitive to the changes in your gql files:
 ```bash
 ❯ yarn start
 yarn run v1.22.17